Creamy Polenta

 This post may contain affiliate links.
 Read my full disclosure policy.

 Need an easy yet delicious side dish?
-Make a comforting bowl of creamy polenta in just ten minutes!
+This creamy polenta recipe comes together in just ten minutes!

 creamy polenta with butter in bowl.

 Polenta is a traditional Italian dish made from cornmeal.
-It can be served hot as a comforting porridge-like dish or chilled and sliced for grilling or frying.
-It has a subtle corn flavor that takes well to generous amounts of butter and cheese, and it makes an excellent base for saucy dishes, such as chicken cacciatore or turkey meatballs.
+It can be served soft and creamy as a cozy, porridge-like dish or chilled and sliced for grilling or frying.
+Its mild corn flavor is the perfect canvas for generous amounts of butter and cheese, and it makes a fantastic base for saucy dishes like chicken cacciatore, braised short ribs, or turkey meatballs.
+It also pairs beautifully with roasted veggies, sautéed wild mushrooms, or tomato-based vegetable dishes like ratatouille.

 “Love this QUICK, easy and flavorful polenta recipe!
 The flavor profile is spot on.”